What are Support Teams?

 Join a Team

+If you’d like to participate in a Support Team, but don’t have a group to travel with, you can join one of our Open Teams with other individuals and families.
 Contact our Teams Coordinator about open teams and we will help you find the best option for your schedule.
 Individual team members contribute a $100 deposit plus their team fee of $695 to cover in-country expenses including lodging, meals, ground transportation, and Safe Passage activities and staff service.
-An Open Team experience is similar to a normal Support Team experience, but as it’s usually a smaller team, you have more of a personal experience.
+The Open Team experience is similar to the normal Support Team experience, although the groups tend to be smaller, you have more of a personal experience.

 What are our teams saying about their Safe Passage experience?